camunda/camunda-docs-manual/content/reference/embedded-forms/javascript/api.md

 # camForm

-The `camForm` variable is an instance of the `CamSDK.Form` class and is the primary access point to the form API and allows definition of event handers for participation in the form [lifecycle]({{< relref "reference/embedded-forms/lifecycle.md" >}}):
+The `camForm` variable is an instance of the `CamSDK.Form` class.
+It is the primary access point to the form API and allows definition of event handers for participation in the form [lifecycle]({{< relref "reference/embedded-forms/lifecycle.md" >}}):

 ```html